 Program Cost Does Not Include:

-$1000 remaining balance due along with tuition & fees for spring semester.
+Early January 2020: $1,000 remaining balance due along with tuition & fees for spring semester

 All payments are non-refundable upon receipt

-Georgia State University students may eligible for the IEF Scholarship
+Georgia State University students may be eligible for the IEF Scholarship